Bachelor of Arts (minor only)

 There are at least four distinct pathways in the International Business major, depending on what you wish to specialise in and whether you want to take part in an international exchange.

-For the complete, three-year Bachelor of Commerce International Business major degree plan see the School of Business and Economics website.
+For the complete, three-year Bachelor of Commerce International Business major degree plan, and minor courses, see the UC Business School website.

 Later courses provide a more detailed treatment of the topics introduced at 100-level.